Citation, DOI & article data

-In most instances an MRI (see above) and CT of the base of skull with thin bone algorithm images is sufficient for identifying bony defects in the skull base, including acute or long-standing fractures, congenital bony defects (e.g. meningocoeles) or other focal deficiencies.
+In most instances, an MRI (see above) and CT of the base of skull with thin bone algorithm images is sufficient for identifying bony defects in the skull base, including acute or long-standing fractures, congenital bony defects (e.g. meningoceles) or other focal deficiencies.

 Treatment and prognosis

-Non-targeted epidural blood patch is often used in cases of spontaneous intracranial hypotension, on the assumption that the leak is from the spine, with variable success 9.
+A non-targeted epidural blood patch is often used in cases of spontaneous intracranial hypotension, on the assumption that the leak is from the spine, with variable success 9.
 When successful, headaches resolve within 72 hours of intervention 12.
-Subdural effusions can resolve within a few days or weeks.
-Larger subdural collections often require far longer 12.
+Subdural effusions can resolve within a few days to weeks.
+Larger subdural collections often require far longer to resolve 12.

-In cases where such speculative treatment fails, localisation of the CSF leak is required allowing for targeted epidural blood patch or surgical intervention 9.
+In cases where such speculative treatment fails, localization of the CSF leak is required, allowing for targeted epidural blood patch or surgical intervention 9.

 - 1. Paldino M, Mogilner AY, Tenner MS. Intracranial hypotension syndrome: a comprehensive review.
 Neurosurg Focus.
 2003;15 (6): ECP2.
 Pubmed citation

 - 2. Jacobs MB, Wasserstein PH.
 Spontaneous intracranial hypotension.
 An uncommon and underrecognized cause of headache.
 West.
 J. Med.
 1991;155 (2): 178-80.
 Free text at pubmed - Pubmed citation

 - 3. Savoiardo M, Minati L, Farina L et-al. Spontaneous intracranial hypotension with deep brain swelling.
 Brain.
 2007;130 (Pt): 1884-93. doi:10.1093/brain/awm101 - Pubmed citation